In anticipation of February 14th, I passed this question along to John Stoltzfus:

 Do Amish people do anything for Valentine’s Day?
 What are some ways they observe the day?

-John’s response hints of differing attitudes about Valentine’s.
+John’s response hints at differing attitudes about Valentine’s.
 The usual caveat about Amish being different in different places applies:

 Valentine’s Day is a special day for our family, however in the last 10 years even the Amish try to be “politically correct” by discouraging any Valentine’s celebration, especially in the schools.
 The biggest reason is to create a barrier and control boy – girl relationships that “could” occur at a small age and in my mind is a huge mistake based on seeing how certain decisions have played out.
 The reason some parents discourage the Valentine’s Day activities is all based on a sexual view and especially anything that would mention “You’re Mine”, “I Love You” “Be Mine” , which some parents look at as “condoning intimate relationships”, etc.